Calibration Is Not Enough: Evaluating Confidence Estimation Under Language Variations

+In the main paper, we first use an \textit{answer-elicit prompt} (\textbf{Ans-elicit}) that instructs the LLM to produce an answer to the input question.
+At this stage, all the methods except verbalized confidence can already estimate confidence scores based on the generated answer.
+In contrast, verbalized confidence requires an additional \textit{confidence-elicit prompt} (\textbf{Conf-elicit}) to guide the LLM in verbalizing its confidence regarding the produced answer.
+To further investigate the effect of prompt perturbations on confidence estimation, we conduct additional experiments for verbalized confidence that only perturb the confidence-elicit prompts instead.
+This design allows us to explore the robustness of verbalized confidence under two prompt perturbation settings: (1) perturb the answer-elicit prompts and (2) perturb the confidence-elicit prompts.

+\paragraph{Perturbation of confidence-elicitation prompt.} To evaluate the robustness of verbalized confidence, we design seven variants of the confidence-elicitation prompt (see Table~\ref{tab:prompt_detail}), grouped into three types: (i) Scale variants, which elicit confidence using numerical ranges of 0–1, 0–100\%, and 0–10; (ii) Lexical variants, which vary the key term used to request a score between 0 and 1 (``probability'', ``certainty'' and ``confidence''); and (iii) Linguistic expressions, following \citet{tian2023just}, which elicit confidence using predefined verbal scales from ``Almost No Chance'' to ``Almost certain'', and a corresponding multiple-choice format (e.g., ``a: Almost No Chance'').
+Those selected expressions are converted to numerical scores according to the rules in the next paragraph.
+All confidence outputs are normalized to a 0–1 scale for comparison.

+\paragraph{Mapping of Linguistic Prompts.} For the linguistic prompts, we followed \citet{tian2023just} to map the linguistic expressions to numerical scores.
+The specific mapping are [``Almost No Chance'', ``Highly Unlikely'', ``Chances are Slight'', ``Little Chance'', ``Unlikely'', ``Probably Not'', ``About Even'', ``Better than Even'', ``Likely'', ``Probably'', ``Very Good Chance'', ``Highly Likely'', ’Almost Certain''] to [0.02, 0.05, 0.1, 0.1, 0.2, 0.25, 0.5, 0.6, 0.7, 0.7, 0.8, 0.9, 0.95] according to \citet{fagen-ulmschneider2023perception}.

-We further conducted an experiment applying \textbf{VC} using only the answer-elicit prompts to examine how confidence values change under this setting.
-This design allows us to isolate the influence of answer-elicit prompts on VC and directly compare it with the other two methods under consistent perturbation conditions, even though the confidence-elicit prompt is expected to have a more direct effect on VC.
-As shown in Table~\ref{tab:ans-conf-vc}, when using answer-elicit prompts (Ans-P), VC produces more stable confidence estimates ($\text{P-RB}=0.968$) compared to when confidence-elicit prompts are used ($\text{P-RB}=0.904$).
+\paragraph{Results and Analysis.} As shown in Table~\ref{tab:vc_robustness_prompt_settings}, when perturb only the answer-elicit prompts (Ans-elicit), verbalized confidence produces more stable confidence estimates ($\text{P-RB}=0.986$) compared to perturb confidence-elicit prompts are used ($\text{P-RB}=0.913$).